Rinse Your Hair With This DIY Apple Cider Vinegar Recipe: How-To + Stylist Tips

 The healthy hair benefits of an apple cider vinegar rinse: It all comes down to pH.

-The hair's pH is very important, as an unbalanced hair and scalp can cause irritation, dryness, dullness, and frizziness.
-Your hair and scalp hover around 5.5 normally (studies even show that when your hair products are at or below 5.5 pH, it can reduce frizz and damage).
+The hair's pH is very important, as an unbalanced hair and scalp pH can cause irritation, dryness, dullness, and frizziness.
+Your hair and scalp hover around 5.5 normally.
+Studies even show that when your hair is balanced around this range, it can reduce frizz and damage1.

 Since water is a neutral pH and most shampoos are alkaline, simply taking a shower changes the pH of your hair.
 "Water's pH can vary, but it's usually around a 7—so when you wash it, you are bringing your hair's pH up to a mid 6—that's the same pH as a demi-permanent color," says colorist and co-founder of the salon Spoke&Weal Christine Thompson.
 "And that's every time you wash your hair."